VishnuvardhanreddyN-cloud/VishnuvardhanreddyN-cloud/README.md

 - 👋 Hi, I’m @VishnuvardhanreddyN
 - 👀 I’m interested in ...
 Cloud technologies
 - 🌱 I’m currently learning ...
 Aws & Azure
 - 💞️ I’m looking to collaborate on ...
-Any ideas
+Any Business ideas
 - 📫 How to reach me ... www.linkedin.com/in/vishnu-vardhan-reddy-nalabolu-7b0722226
 - 😄 Pronouns: ... him